chiphwang1/helm-oci-django-atp/README.md

 ## Introduction

-This Helm Chart will deploy an Oracle Cloud Infrastructure (OCI) Autonomous Database with an API server built with the Django framework.
+This Helm Chart will deploy an Oracle Cloud Infrastructure (OCI) Autonomous Database with an API server built with the Django Web Framework.
 The API server will provide access to a user-profile database on the Autonomous Database to perfrom create, read, update and delete (CRUD) operations on the database.
 The API server will be accessible via a loadbalancer provisioned with an external IP address.

 To access the API server use /api extenison to the IP address of the loadbalancer.